Jocelyn Bioh

-Jocelyn Bioh is a Ghanaian-American writer, playwright and actor.
-She graduated from Ohio State University with a BA in English and Theater and got her master's degree in Playwriting from Columbia University.
-Jocelyn's Broadway credits include The Curious Incident of the Dog in the Nighttime.
+Jocelyn Bioh is a Ghanaian-American writer, playwright and actress.
+She graduated from Ohio State University with a BA degree in English and got her master's degree in Playwriting from Columbia University.
+Jocelyn's Broadway credits include The Curious Incident of the Dog in the Night-Time.
 She has performed in regional and off-Broadway productions of An Octoroon, Bootycandy and For Colored Girls.
 She has written many of her own plays that have been produced in national and collegiate theaters.
-Some of her more well-known works include Nollywood Dreams and School Girls; Or, the African Mean Girls Play.
-She is a playwright with Manhattan Theatre Club (MTC) and Atlantic Theater Company, is a resident playwright at Lincoln Center and is a 2017-18 Tow Playwright-in-Residence with MCC.
+Among her best-known works are Nollywood Dreams (2015) and School Girls; Or, the African Mean Girls Play (2017).
+Bioh is a playwright with Manhattan Theatre Club (MTC) and Atlantic Theater Company, is a resident playwright at Lincoln Center and is a 2017-18 Tow Playwright-in-Residence with MCC.
+She is a writer on the Hulu show Tiny Beautiful Things.

 Early life

 Jocelyn Bioh was born and raised in New York City.
 She is of Ghanaian-American descent.
 She grew up in Washington Heights with her parents (who immigrated from Ghana in 1968).
 As a girl, Bioh attended the Milton Hershey School, a boarding school for economically disadvantaged students.
 There her love of theater began and she chose to pursue it as a career.
 Bioh is the youngest of her siblings—her brother is a doctor, her sister is a social worker.
 She chose a completely different career path and prides herself on being "the black sheep" of the family.
-While she has had much success as both an actor and playwright, Bioh told the New York Times she is convinced her mother will "[n]ever forgive [her] for not being a doctor".
+While she has had much success as both an actor and playwright, Bioh told The New York Times that she is convinced her mother will "[n]ever forgive [her] for not being a doctor".